 - What products do the customers purchase in the marketplace;

-- The strengths and weaknesses that the customers see in your competitors;
+- The strengths and weaknesses that the customers see in them

 - Short-term or long-term customers.